astrotars/stream-chat-api/README.md

 ![Heroku Settings](https://i.imgur.com/YtjurK9.png)

 > Note: A Dockerfile is also available with associated scripts located in the `scripts` directory.
 Use this if you would like to deply to AWS/GCP/Kubernetes.
+Be sure to add your environment variables to your environment otherwise the Docker build will fail to deploy.

 ## Anatomy